Donald Trump: Former US president receives subpoena | DW | 03.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Trump's two eldest children Ivanka and Donald Trump Jr. have also been summoned to testify in an investigation into the family's business practices.
+Trump's two eldest children Donald Trump Jr. and Ivanka have also been summoned to testify in an investigation into the family's business practices.

 New York's attorney general issued subpoenas to former US President Donald Trump and his two eldest children on Monday.